 - Eat healthy, balanced meals with a range of carbohydrates, fats and protein.
 See heart healthy eating

 - Choose high fibre carbohydrates, eg, wholegrain breads (breads with lots of grainy bits), high-fibre breakfast cereals, legumes, fruit and vegetables and those with a low glycaemic index (GI).
 Carbohydrate foods with a low GI are digested (broken down to glucose) more slowly.

 Stress management and illness with diabetes

 Managing stress is especially important.
 Blood glucose levels are more difficult to control if you are under stress, so you may need to monitor them more frequently.

 - Make sure you know what to do when unwell and have a ‘sick day’ plan.

-- If you are vomiting or have diarrhoea, see a doctor for urgent medical help as the risk of dehydration is greater.
+- If you are vomiting or have diarrhoea, see a doctor as you are at higher risk of becoming dehydrated.